eReader Competition Winner

 6. You will be prompted to download Adobe Digital Editions software if you don't already have it installed; otherwise you will be able to proceed directly to download the eBook.
 If you are using a web enabled device such as a tablet or smartphone you won’t need to install Adobe Digital Editions but will need to use a free app such as Bluefire Reader or Aldiko.

-Poole Libraries now offer over 100 free eBooks arranged in themed 'bookshelves' for you to read instantly online, provided by Public Library Online.
+Poole Libraries also offer over 100 free eBooks arranged in themed 'bookshelves' for you to read instantly online, provided by Public Library Online.

 Apple and Android devices are now supported and we have unlimited copies!